-The repealed acts are outdated and do not provide uniform licensing, complaint investigation, and enforcement provisions for skilled trades licenses.
+The repealed act is outdated and does not provide uniform licensing, complaint investigation, and enforcement provisions for skilled trades licenses.
 This places a burden on the bureau administering these acts and creates an inefficient use of resources.
 The new rule set will provide uniform regulation of the skilled trades, as provided under the new Act, 2016 PA 407.